-There also are security and safety steps individual traders can take to ensure there are lesser and lesser chances of losing crypto to hackers or due to other issues such as loss of passwords and understanding ways through which they can recover from these eventualities.
-The top ways to protect crypto as an individual include (2FA, email encryption, strong password, good antivirus protection, VPN).
+There are also secure and safe steps individual traders can take to ensure there are lesser and lesser chances of losing crypto to hackers or due to other issues such as the loss of passwords.
+In general, the top ways to protect crypto as an individual include: 2FA, email encryption, strong password, good antivirus protection, and using a VPN.

-Although it does not mean a trader neglecting their responsibility to secure their funds (owning crypto comes with a lot of responsibility), there is a lot of reasons to feel secure trading on known and established exchanges.
+Although it does not mean a trader should neglect the responsibility of securing his or her funds (owning crypto comes with a lot of responsibility), there are a lot of reasons to feel secure when trading on known and established exchanges.

-Besides cryptocurrency security breaches are not different from those in the traditional finance space where theft and security breaches are more common.
-Neither do those hacks and security breaches prevent people from using dollars or fiat in the future but the can later want to opt for more secure services and processes.
+Besides, cryptocurrency security breaches are not different from those in the traditional finance space where theft and security breaches are more common.
+Neither do those hacks and security breaches prevent people from using dollars or fiat in the future.

 3. Crypto 'whales' control the market

-At least this is true for new small coins or coins with small market coins and coins which are listed on one or two or three or a few exchanges because it will be easier for 'whales' (large volume trader or group of collaborative traders) to be able to post large sell and buy orders on any side of the sell and buy wall.
+In the case of most Altcoins, it's easy for 'whales' (a large volume trader or a group of similar, collaborative traders) to be able to post large sell and buy orders on any side of the sell and buy wall.

-Even in the case of huge market cap coins like Bitcoin, tying up large amount of money on a coin whose price can drop significantly anytime is high risk move because to tilt (manipulate) prices on high market cap coins would require extremely huge capital injections or withdrawals to tilt the market, which is increasingly difficult.
-Even for a pump and dump to work, the coin should be new and have a small market cap, while still being able to meet its supply and demand requirements successfully.
+Even in the case of huge market cap coins like Bitcoin, tying up a large amount of money on a coin with a price that can drop significantly anytime is a high risk move because to tilt (manipulate) prices on high market cap coins would require extremely huge capital injections or withdrawals, which are increasingly difficult to do.
+Therefore, ideally, a pump and dump to work, the coin involved should be new and have a small market cap, while still being able to meet its supply and demand requirements successfully.

-Second, unless there is plan to exit completely, which happens anyway, then dumping a low market cap coin slowly piece by piece would make the price of such low cap coin to drop, which means the same whale may still suffer for they have to exert some pump again to increase prices and dump at a higher price or will have to wait for the price to increase.
-Otherwise, they would lose money for selling at lower prices in subsequent dumps.
+Second, unless the traders involved have a plan to exit completely, which happens anyway, then dumping a low market cap coin slowly piece by piece would make the price of such low cap coin drop so much that even whales may still suffer.
+Given this, they'll likely have to exert some form of pump again to increase prices and dump at a higher price or may simply have to wait for the coin's price to increase on its own to realize any sort of profit.
+Otherwise, they would lose money when selling at lower prices in subsequent dumps.

-Away from it, the factors controlling price of any single cryptocurrency are many including activity of whales.
-But to put it more correctly, whales don't actually control the market.
-If and/or when it happens, what they are likely to do is to manipulate demand and supply with their tons of coins in order to influence buying and selling moves and cause panic selling or FOMOs.
+Beyond this, the factors controlling price of any single cryptocurrency are many and stretch beyond the activity of whales.
+To put it more correctly, whales don't actually control the market.
+If and/or when they try to manipulate it, what they are likely to do is to manipulate demand and supply with their large stores of coins in order to influence buying and selling moves and cause panic selling.

-Third point is logical: There were reports last year that less or only about 1000 individuals have $105 million worth of BTC each (or just 1600 wallets containing more than 1,000 BTC) which makes a crucial point that whales have an important role in the market controlling up to a third -- but not all.
+There were reports last year that only about 1000 individuals have $105 million worth of BTC each (or just 1600 wallets containing more than 1,000 BTC) which makes a crucial point that whales have an important role in the market controlling up to a third, but not all of it.
 For every crypto project, it is hard to imagine only one person would be a whale in the group.

-That makes it really mythical to think a single person would sit behind a computer or whatever, controlling the market.
-Barely would a 1000, or 100 or even 100 or 50 or 20 whale individuals or individual groups sit down and agree on how to manipulate the market together.
-Collusion of this kind amongst crypto whales just doesn't work.
+That makes it really difficult to think a single person would sit behind a computer or whatever, controlling the market.
+A 1000, 100, 50 or even 20 strong group of whales could, however, try to sit down and agree on how to manipulate the market together.
+Still, there are reasons why collusion of this kind amongst crypto whales just doesn't work.
 What this means is they too would have different takes amongst themselves on how to execute market price tilting which is easier than colluding on the how, when and how to do it.
-Colluding necessarily wouldn't work easily and that pumps are expensive to execute and require many whales to collude to be able to be successful.
-It basically means unless they agree on manipulation, then every whale would be out to make a killing, which makes different interests in a market.
+Pumps are also expensive to execute and require many whales to collude to succeed.
+This basically means unless they agree on manipulation, then every whale would be out to make a killing for his or herself, which makes for different interests in the same market.

-According to André Bruckmann, the founder of Mycro, price manipulation for instance through the said 'rinse and repeat' cycles are expensive given liquidity and this benefits no one.
-For instance, if someone sells a large amount of BTC the price will fall if it is placed at the market price, and this means they would lose money.
-At the same time, if a trader places a large buy order at the market price the price rises and that means he would need to buy at higher price.
+According to André Bruckmann, the founder of Mycro, price manipulation through "rinse and repeat" cycles is expensive given liquidity and benefits no one.
+For instance, if someone sells a large amount of BTC, the price will fall if it is placed at the market price, and this means those involved would lose money.
+At the same time, if a trader places a large buy order at the market price, the price likely rises and that means he would need to buy the same asset at a higher price.

-That is colluded by the fact that it is not easy for any trader or investor to want to quit completely from either holding crypto or trading it especially when there is anticipation of price improvement and this is enhanced as volatility increases.
+That is supported by the fact that it is not easy for any trader or investor to quit completely from either holding or trading crypto, especially when there is anticipation of price improvement and this is only enhanced as volatility increases.
 Besides, market cycles dictate that there is always going to be spikes, making it even harder for even the experienced traders to quit completely by dumping coins.

-Fourth point: to beat the sense of manipulation by whales, OTC trading is mainly done many exchanges today and it is on this market where large volumes are settled without affecting prices.
+Fourth point: to beat the chances of manipulation by whales, OTC trading is done by most exchanges today and it is on this market that large volumes are settled without affecting prices.

 Fifth: Increasing market information on the side of traders is also making it harder for manipulations because everyone knows what that massively large order on the sell side of the sell wall means and will hold tight and do the opposite when it is time for the whale to try and pump.
 Furthermore, a pump tactic requires a significant amount of capital that it would require a group of whales to do it together for it to work, which makes it harder.

-Besides, actions of whales don't always suffice.
-Case in point: the "BearWhale" incidence of 2014 where someone nick named by the community 'BearWhale' tried to liquidate 30,000 BTC at a lower price of $300 to exit when BTC was trading at a higher price: the event was quickly noticed due to high amount involved and broadcast on social media then other traders/investors who never wanted to see BTC price going down reacted by absorbing the BTC to see the price returning to the then normal higher trend.
+Besides, the actions of whales don't always suffice to manipulate prices.
+Case in point: the "BearWhale" incidence of 2014 where someone nick named by the community "BearWhale" tried to liquidate 30,000 BTC at a lower price of $300 to exit when BTC was trading at a higher price and the event was quickly noticed due to the high amount involved.
+It was then broadcast on social media and other traders/investors who never wanted to see the BTC price going down reacted by absorbing the BTC to flip the price back to a higher level.

 Besides, there are regulatory efforts to combating manipulation of cryptocurrency as there are technological solutions.